-On 20 March 2003, a Naval Special Warfare Task Group (NSWTG), consisting of U.S. Navy SEALs, the United Kingdom's 40 Commando Brigade, and Polish SOF, conducted one of the largest direct action missions conducted in
+On 20 March 2003, a NSWTG, consisting of U.S. Navy SEALs, the United Kingdom's 40 Commando Brigade, and Polish SOF, conducted one of the largest direct action (DA) missions conducted in OIF.
+The goal was to simultaneously take control of two off-shore oil platforms, Mina Al Bakr (MABOT) and Khor Al Amaya

-Operation IRAQI FREEDOM.
-The goal was to simultaneously take control of two off-shore oil platforms, Mina Al Bakr (MABOT) and Khor Al Amaya (KAAOT), and secure onshore pipeline support valves for each platform and their metering and manifold stations located on the Al Faw peninsula.
+(KAAOT), and secure onshore pipeline support valves for each platform and their metering and manifold stations located on the Al Faw peninsula.
 By taking control of these targets before Iraqi forces could damage them, the NSWTG would avert an environmental disaster and preserve the only oil export capability in southern Iraq.

-The missions crossed several AOs, so planning involved coordination with the Combined Force Maritime Component Command (CFMCC) and Combined Force Land Component Command (CFLCC).
+The missions crossed several AOs, so planning involved coordination with the Combined Force Maritime Component Command (CFMCC) and CFLCC.
 A special operations command and control element (SOCCE) was also established to coordinate between conventional and SOF units operating in the I MEF's AOR.

 The overall concept for securing the Al Faw targets and the scheme of maneuver were settled almost five months prior to execution.
 NSWTG forces would conduct the initial seizure and be relieved by British Royal Marines (3 Commando Brigade).
 The Kuwait Naval Base (KNB) would serve as the main base of operation.
-NSWTG forces conducted countless rehearsals and "sand-table" exercises for a fourphase operation, which consisted of intelligence, surveillance, and reconnaissance (ISR); preassault fires; simultaneous assaults on all objectives; and speedy relief of NSWTG forces by Royal Marines.
+NSWTG forces conducted countless rehearsals and "sand-table" exercises for a four-phase operation, which consisted of intelligence, surveillance, and reconnaissance (ISR); pre-assault fires; simultaneous assaults on all objectives; and speedy relief of NSWTG forces by Royal Marines.

 The rehearsals uncovered a vital weak spot in the Iraqi defenses: reliance on radio communications.
 As a result, electronic warfare was included in the plan to jam Iraqi communications.
-Additionally, an information operations (IO) campaign was initiated to capitalize on reports that enemy troops suffered from low morale and high desertion rates.
+Additionally, an IO campaign was initiated to capitalize on reports that enemy troops suffered from low morale and high desertion rates.
 Thousands of leaflets were dropped with capitulation instructions as well as phrases dissuading soldiers and workers from destroying oil facilities and equipment - "you're hurting your family's livelihood of fishing if you destroy the oil."
-This information was also broadcast across the Iraqi air waves from the USS Constellation (CV-64) and USS Duluth (LPD-6).
+This information was also broadcast across Iraqi air waves from the USS Constellation (CV-64) and USS Duluth (LPD-6).